This post may contain affiliate links. Please read our disclosure policy.

 Snow Ice Cream is ice cream made out of snow.
 Which isn’t really rocket science since ice cream is really just like snow….but creamier.

-I used to make Snow Ice Cream before, like a decade or more ago.
-Before there were bloggers behind every corner of the virtual world.
-The recipe I used previously called for a bunch of ingredients including granulated sugar.
+I used to make Homemade Snow Cream before, like decades or more ago.
+The easy recipe I used previously called for a bunch of ingredients including granulated sugar.
 But sugar is weird and takes a long time to dissolve so you had crunchy bits of sugar throughout your already crunchy ice cream.

-It didn’t really get to the consistency of a creamy ice cream. Ā It was more like a Milk Snow Cone. Ā No good. Ā
+It didn’t really get to the consistency of a creamy ice cream.
+It was more like a Milk Snow Cone.
+No good.

-Go outside and fill a bowl with clean, fresh snow.
+- Go outside and fill a bowl with clean, fresh snow.
+You’ll need about 10 cups of snow.

-Stir in the sweetened condensed milk and vanilla until light, fluffy and somewhat creamy.
+- Stir in the sweetened condensed milk and vanilla with a wooden spoon into the bowl of fresh snow until light, fluffy and somewhat creamy and no longer the texture of the snow.

-Add sprinkles or chocolate sauce or even this Magic Shell topping.
+- Add sprinkles, chocolate chips or chocolate sauce or even Magic Shell topping.

 Three ingredient Snow Ice Cream couldn’t be easier to make!
 Am I right?